Categories > Books > Harry Potter > A Horcrux’s Fate

 Ron.
 Hermione.
 Ginny.

 What happens to them if I let go?
-What would I do to them if I disappeared?
+What would it do to them if I disappeared?

 He couldn’t do that to them, so he held on.

-Even when it felt like he was being torn apart from the inside out.
-Even when every breath felt like dragging molten glass through his lungs.
-He had clawed his way back, because letting go wasn’t just giving up on himself.
-It was giving up on them.
+Even when he felt like he was being destroyed from within, or every breath was dragging molten glass through his lungs.
+He had clawed his way back, because surrendering wasn’t just giving up on himself but on them too.

 Now, still half-submerged in that haze of exhaustion, his eyes fluttered open.
 The world was blurry.
 Dim.
 Faces hovered above him, familiar, beloved, and twisted with worry.